PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_menu_widget.rst

    A widget representing a menu widget.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: __init__() -> None

      Create a new VirtualMenuWidget instance.